cloudmesh-community/book/chapters/pi/setup-ultimate.md

     wpa-ssid "your-WLAN-SSID"
     wpa-psk "your-WLAN-password"

-and replace the values with the once you have.
+and replace the values with the ones you have.
 To save the file use

     Ctrl-o Y Enter Save changes.
     Ctrl-x Quit nano.

 ### Wireless Network at IU {#s-wireless-at-iu}

+:o: TODO: Update with new IU public wireless information

 IU runs several different networks.
 This includes IUSecure, Eduroam, and ATT Wifi.
 The first two would require you to use your IU username and password to be entered in the configuration.
 Although technically possible we find the method :warning: **HIGHLY** insecure and
-:warning: **STRONGLY** advice agains doing so.
-Let us assume you put your information on a PI and than someone takes the SDCard from it.
+:warning: **STRONGLY** advice against doing so.
+Let us assume you put your information on a PI and than someone takes the SD Card from it.
 They can than look into the card and steal your password.
 Obviously this is not advisable.
 In other cases you may have configured your software wrong and someone could login remotely and